Mobile phone versionWhat is this?

 Honeymoon

 Be flexible in your choice of resort.
 Anything could happen within the next twelve months and you may be forced to change your plans later.
-Find out as much as you can about the country you plan to visit, especially evolving political situations which can quickly destabilize the country.
+Find out as much as you can about the country you plan to visit, especially evolving political situations which can quickly destabilize a country.

 Party